Husseinshtia1/WaveMind_P_neq_NP_Public/README.txt

 ## 📜 License

-All source files are released for review under the **Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0)** license.
+All source files are released for review and academic collaboration under the **WaveMind Limited License**:

----

-## ⚠️ Notes

-* This proof is shared for public transparency, reproducibility, and audit.
-* For security-sensitive contexts (e.g. cryptographic reliance), we recommend additional peer review under standard blind protocols.
+* ✅ Use for peer review, academic citation, and formal verification is permitted.
+* ❌ Commercial use or redistribution requires explicit written permission from the author.

+For commercial inquiries, please contact: **[indextop5@gmail.com](mailto:indextop5@gmail.com)**

 ---